The HSU Difference

 Our namesake founder, Dr. James B. Simmons, was a Baptist minister from the Northeast before and after the Civil War.
 He preached freedom for slaves before the war, which earned him threats of tar and feathers … and got his church in Indianapolis burned to the ground.
 After the Civil War, he helped found seven colleges for freed slaves because he knew education was essential for their success as free citizens.

-Finally, he helped a group of businessmen and ranchers in the frontier town of Abilene, Texas, start a new Baptist university to serve a huge area of the country where no higher education yet existed.
+Finally, he helped a group of merchants, ranchers, and pastors in the frontier town of Abilene, Texas, start a new Baptist university to serve a huge area of the country where no higher education yet existed.
 The legacy of Dr. James B. Simmons is still strongly felt and embodied at Hardin-Simmons University today.

 Simmons was a frontiersman who never lived on the frontier.
 Through his thoughts and prayers and dreams, he helped others push boundaries and break barriers.
 Simmons asked himself two questions, “What is the greatest thought that has ever occupied your mind?” and, “What is your duty toward fulfilling it?”

 His pioneering spirit and those two huge questions produced a mission that lives on at HSU, “So that Christianity may reach the whole globe, all barriers must be removed.”

 Our students have big dreams, and HSU exists to instill the knowledge and nurture the confidence to identify and fulfill those dreams.
 We do that by embracing every student as a member of our Family.
 You will matter at HSU, and you will matter to us when you go into the world.

 Our students will tell you that they came here to be part of that Family.
 Our alumni will tell you, from all around the world, that they are still part of the HSU Family.